#9: Clouds, Air Pressure, and Temperature

 Air Pressure and Temperature Relationships

-Read and record the temperature of the air inside the bottle as indicated by the temperature strip.
+Observe and record the increase or decrease of the temperature of the air inside the bottle as indicated by the temperature strip.
 Place the bottle so about half of it extends beyond the edge of your desk or table.
 Standing and with one hand on each end, push down hard on both ends of the bottle so it bends in the middle and compresses the trapped air.
 Hold it this way to keep the air compressed while carefully reading the temperature strip.
 After a half minute or so, release the pressure by letting up on the bottle.
-Continue to carefully observe die, temperature for at least a ' minute.
+Continue to carefully observe te temperature strip response to the pressure release.

-1. What happened to the temperature as a result of the air being compressed?
+1. What happened to the air temperature in the bottle as a result of the air being compressed?

 Making Clouds Appear and Disappear